Div441/Div441/README.md

 ### Hi,
- 🔭 I'm currently a student working on some projects.

 🌱 Current projects:
+- Minishell
+- Philosophers

+🌱 Completed projects:
 - Fractal: A computer graphics project that generates fractals.
 - Pushswap: A program to sort numbers given specific instructions.

-🌱 Completed projects:
 - Pipex: A program to recreate the pipe function in C.
 - Ft_Printf: A function that replicates the behaviour of the original printf function in C.
 - Get_next_line: A function that reads content line by line from a file.